 The causes of the most common type hearing loss found in adults include aging and excessive exposure to loud noises.
 Although aging can’t be controlled, damage done by rock concerts, lawn mowers, and factory machinery can be minimized by wearing earplugs.
 This type of hearing loss is often difficult to treat because the damage is done to the inner ear and can’t be reversed.
 Another type of hearing loss originates in the middle/outer ear and is caused by the over-accumulation of earwax, fluid buildup, and use of specific medicines.
 If you suffer from hearing loss, here are some treatments that may be of some interest to you.

 • Digital hearing aids: Modern digital hearing aids transmit sound to a microchip, which intelligently amplifies certain frequencies to appropriate volumes.
 Older hearing aids raised the sound of the entire environment which meant an increased volume of background noise.
 Present-day aids are extremely modernized.
-Several hearing aids filter out wind, and some can sync up with Bluetooth technology.
+Several hearing aids filter out wind, and some can sync up with Bluetooth technology to help those with trouble understanding speech and other sounds.

 Choosing a hearing aid: Different hearing aids have different features and differing levels of sophistication, and depending on where you get them, they could range anywhere from $1,000 to $6,000.
 Medicare and most private insurers don’t cover hearing aids, but take a look at your health plan to make sure.
 Veterans may be eligible to get free aids at Veterans Affairs facilities.